- Government Affairs Manager

 Deadline to apply: Opened until filled (applications will be considered on a rolling basis)

 About Main Street Alliance: Main Street Alliance is a national network of state-based small business coalitions working to elevate the voices of small business owners on issues that impact their businesses, their employees, and the communities that they serve.
-Founded in 2008 to ensure that small business owners voices were heard in the campaign to win affordable health care, Main Street Alliance now works on a range of issues in cities and states across the country, our policy agenda includes tax and budget fairness, comprehensive immigration reform, money in politics issues and a variety of job quality issues.
+Founded in 2008 to ensure that small business owners voices were heard in the campaign to win affordable health care, Main Street Alliance now works on a range of issues in cities and states across the country.
+Our policy agenda includes job quality issues like paid family & medical leave and earned sick and safe time, access to credit, health care, immigration and tax and budget fairness.
 We are led by a diverse group of small business owners at the state and national levels.

-- Make No Small Plans.
+- Make no small plans.
 But do make well-written ones.
-Work with team to develop monthly (and longer-term) work plans to drive campaigns forward.
+Work with team to develop monthly (and longer-term) work plans to drive work forward.

 - Look to the long-term.
 Push every campaign to address not just the short-term gains but how they interact with Main Street Alliance’s long-term goals.